How Bankruptcy Works and What to Expect

 Upfront Fees $0 $500 to $3,500 - court filing and attorney fees can vary

-Credit Impact Significant, but not as bad as bankruptcy, which has the biggest impact to credit according to the FTC Severe impact lasting 10 years
+Credit Impact Significant, but not as bad as bankruptcy, which has the biggest impact to credit according to the FTC Severe impact lasting up to 10 years

 Other Factors